zeta0134/rusticnes-core/README.md

 - DMC wait delay is not implemented.
 - Audio is not mixed properly, relative channel volumes are therefore sometimes quite incorrect.
 It's close enough that things sound okay unless you know what to listen for.
 - No interpolation or filtering, which can make especially high frequencies sound a bit off.
 The APU is producing the correct output, but the subsequent clamping to 44.1 KHz introduces artifacts.
+- Triangle channel intentionally does not emulate extremely high frequencies, to avoid artifacts in the handful of games that use this to "silence" the channel

 ## PPU